SBI Health and Safety Services is a division of Sub Board I Inc, a student-owned and operated non-profit corporation.

-We are open Monday through Friday, 9:00 am–5:00 pm.
+We are open Monday through Friday, 12pm-4pm.
 During University breaks, our office hours may change.
 Call us to hear any change in hours during those times.

 How can I get condoms for a program?

-Condoms are available to students (limit 10 per visit) in our office (4th floor, Michael Hall), SBI Pharmacy (basement, Michael Hall), or at the SBI Ticket Office (2nd floor, Student Union).
+Condoms will be available in our office thru September 30th.
+If you need condoms after this date you can find them at our Pharmacy in the basement,of Michael Hall or at the SBI Ticket Office on the 2nd floor of the Student Union.
 For RAs or programs, bulk condom requests (limit 50 per request) must be completed at least one week in advance, and must be done through our Condom Request Form.